yylou/coding/_HashTable.md

 <br />

 ## Anagram                                  <a name="p1"></a>
-An **Anagram** is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+* An **Anagram** is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+* A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
+Alphanumeric characters include letters and numbers.

 ```python
 """